Need Electrophoresis Equipment for your research?

 - Sanger sequencing is a DNA sequencing method based on the incorporation of chain-terminating dideoxynucleotides.
 Traditionally, Sanger sequencing is resolved using polyacrylamide gel electrophoresis.
 Nowadays, Sanger sequencing is resolved using laser-induced capillary electrophoresis.

 - Electroblotting refers to a technique for the transfer of nucleic acids (Northern blot for RNA and Southern blot for DNA) or proteins (Western blot) onto a membrane.
 It is commonly performed as a downstream procedure after gel electrophoresis to allow further analyses of the separated components.

-- Protein profiling with mass spectrophotometry (MS) or proteomics is a technique that attempts to determine or to identify proteins in a given sample based on their mass-to-charge ratio of ions.
-Before mass spectrophotometry, samples are separated by certain formats or types of electrophoresis, usually in a 2D-mode.
+- Protein profiling with mass spectrophotometry (MS) or proteomics is a technique that attempts to determine or identify proteins in a given sample based on their mass-to-charge ratio of ions.
+Before mass spectrophotometry, samples are separated by certain formats or types of electrophoresis, usually in a 2D model.
 Then the component of interest is subjected to MS for identification.

 - Beckers, J. L. (1973).
 Isotachophoresis : some fundamental aspects.
 (Eindhoven: Technische Hogeschool Eindhoven). https://doi.org/10.6100/IR80190

 - Chung, M., Kim, D., & Herr, A. E. (2014).
 Polymer sieving matrices in microanalytical electrophoresis.
 The Analyst, 139(22), 5635–5654. https://doi.org/10.1039/C4AN01179A

 - Greaser, M. L., & Warren, C. M. (2012).
 Protein Electrophoresis in Agarose Gels for Separating High Molecular Weight Proteins. https://doi.org/10.1007/978-1-61779-821-4_10